-I'm not in-network with any insurance companies.
+We're not in-network with any insurance companies.
 You're responsible for paying your full session fee at the time of service.
-If you decide to submit claims to your insurance company for reimbursement for any out-of-network benefits you might have, you may do so and I'll provide you a superbill after each session for this purpose (note: you do not have to be at my office to obtain the superbill because it can be found on your secure patient portal so you can obtain it virtually, or I can mail you a copy of the superbill).
+If you decide to submit claims to your insurance company for reimbursement for any out-of-network benefits you might have, you may do so and we'll provide you a superbill after each session for this purpose (note: you do not have to be at the office to obtain the superbill because it can be found on your secure patient portal so you can obtain it virtually, or we can mail you a copy of the superbill).

 If I check with my insurance company to see if they'll reimburse for phone or video sessions, what do I need to know?

-You'll need to know the specific procedure code I would use for the particular session.
+You'll need to know the specific procedure code we would use for the particular session.